asiekierka/uxnds/README.md

 To compile uxnds for NDS, you may use:

-* the [BlocksDS toolchain](https://github.com/blocksds/sdk) - run `make -f Makefile.blocksds`.
-This is the recommended path and is used by recent release builds;
+* the [BlocksDS toolchain](https://github.com/blocksds/sdk) - run `make -f Makefile.blocksds`;
 * the latest devkitARM toolchain from the devkitPro organization to compile.
-After [installing](https://devkitpro.org/wiki/Getting_Started), run `make -f Makefile.nds`.
+After [installing](https://devkitpro.org/wiki/Getting_Started), simply run `make -f Makefile.nds`.